-In addition to ribs, diners can have rice with other dishes such as fish, boiled eggs, Caramel shrimp, grilled chicken, squid stuffed meat …
+In addition to ribs, diners can have rice with other dishes such as fish, boiled eggs, Caramel shrimp, grilled chicken, or squid stuffed meat.

 The thick noodles are made mainly from rice flour, tapioca flour or the mixture between both.

-Xoi, or steamed sticky rice, is a familiar dish in Vietnam culinary.
-Xoi is prepared simply and varied depending on the region and each person’s taste.
+Xoi, or steamed sticky rice, is a standard dish in Vietnam culinary.
+Xoi is prepared and varied depending on the region and each person’s taste.

 But in general, sticky rice is divided into two types: Xôi mặn (with meat) and Xôi ngọt (without meat).

-The most popular sticky rice are Xôi gà (chicken sticky rice), xôi gấc (red sticky rice), xôi đậu phộng (sticky rice with peanut), xôi đậu xanh (sticky rice with beans).
+The most popular sticky rice are Xôi gà (sticky chicken rice), xôi gấc (red sticky rice), xôi đậu phộng (sticky rice with peanut), xôi đậu xanh (sticky rice with beans).

 Mi Quang (Quang noodles) is a tasty noodle dish from Da Nang – Quang Nam region.
 Quang noodle is usually made from noodles with finely grated rice flour and thinly sliced with approximately 2 mm thick.